 How do I contact my student’s teacher?

 Each teacher has specified office hours when students or parents may contact them for immediate assistance by telephone.
-Hours and contact numbers are found at the beginning of each course page.
-Otherwise, all calls will be returned within 24 hours at the most.
+Hours and contact numbers are found on the welcome page of every course.
+Otherwise, all calls will be returned within 24 hours at most.
 If you prefer to email your student’s teacher, that information is also provided in the same location.

 How do I check grades and attendance?